auxoncorp/modality-can-plugin/README.md

 The hostname where the modality server is running.

 ### SocketCAN Collector
-These options are used by both the SocketCAN collector.
+These options are used by the SocketCAN collector.

 * `interface` / `MODALITY_CAN_INTERFACE`
 The SocketCAN interface to use.
 Defaults to 'can0'.